Article - Public Utilities

 (2) All rate classes may participate in the pilot program.

-(3) Subscribers served by electric standard offer service and electricity suppliers may hold subscriptions to the same community solar energy generating system.
+(3) Subscribers served by electric standard offer service, community choice aggregators, and electricity suppliers may hold subscriptions to the same community solar energy generating system.

 (4) A subscriber organization shall: